-This policy was created by the school's Head of Inclusion in liaison with the SENCo, Senior Leadership Team and school staff.
+This policy was created by the school's inclusion team, in liaison with the Senior Leadership Team and school staff.
 We believe that provision for children with Special Educational Needs (SEN) is a whole school matter and includes the Governing Body, the Headteacher, Senior Leadership Team and all other members of staff, particularly teaching staff and teaching assistants, who play a vital role in supporting all children including those with SEN.